 - Round-trip airfare from your home city to and within the U.S. (for participation in the program);

 - A Welcome Orientation in Washington, D.C.;

 - A daily allowance for meals and incidentals;

 - Additional baggage allowance for program travel; and

 Candidates should be:

-- Current full-time secondary school teachers with five or more years of classroom experience in English as a Foreign Language.
+- Current full-time secondary school teachers with five or more years of classroom experience in English as a Foreign Language, math, science, or social studies.

-- Candidates must be teaching students between 12 and 18 years of age; teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time.
+- Teaching students between 12 and 18 years of age; teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time.